DanonymousCoder/BagOrDie/README.md

 This project is a front-end game.
 The core logic is implemented in `script.js`.
 There is no external API documentation as there are no external APIs used.

-*   **Spinning the wheel:** Click the "Spin" button to start the wheel spinning and determine your outcome.
+*   **Spinning the wheel:** Click the "Spin" button to start the wheel spin and determine your outcome.

 ## Project Structure